Siamese cats come in more colors than you might realize!

 Considered a hybrid because of the complicated process of breeding the colors out and then Siamese back in, these cats have very light points, with pink paw pads and noses.

-Seal, Blue, Chocolate, and Lilac are the four colors recognized by all the cat registries in the United States.
-These are also the four most widely available colors.
+Seal, Blue, Chocolate, and Lilac are the only four colors recognized by all cat registries in the United States, as they are also the four most widely available colors.

 Some of these Siamese traits might not be in keeping with the official breed standard, but they still make for a beautiful cat.
 Regardless of the point you choose, if you share your home and heart with a Siamese you will never be without an abundance of love!